Barbecued Lobster with Sea Vegetable and Potato Salad

 For the barbecue lobster

-- 2tbs extra virgin olive oil
+- 2 tablespoons extra virgin olive oil

-- 4 spears of asparagus
+- 4 asparagus spears, trimmed

 For the sea vegetable and potato salad